d-w-moore/python-ingest-docs/README.md

 ## Install & run REDIS server

 Follow the installation instructions for [REDIS](https://redis.io/download) and start up an instance of the  server in a separate terminal window.
+Redis will need to be running for the queue and worker objects to be registered and visualized.

 ## Install prerequisites for Ingest Tools